Ethical AI: How brands can develop responsible AI solutions

 Ethical AI involves taking a safe approach to developing AI.
 The goal of all stakeholders, from engineers to governments and CEOs, should be to prioritize the respectful use of data, and create an AI system that is transparent with something of a moral compass.
 Essentially, ethical AI aims to mitigate the risk of unethical situations and prevent the harm of any human beings.

 In the past, ethical considerations would be associated with academics, government, non-profit organizations, and healthcare.
 But today, businesses deal with massive amounts of personal data, and are creating innovative AI solutions that remove the need for human involvement.
-This puts businesses and corporations under the ethical microscope.

-What is an AI code of conduct?
+What is an ethical AI code of conduct?

 An AI code of conduct is designed to help businesses follow moral guidelines when developing AI technology, or even implementing it into their business.
 A major development was when the G7 created a voluntary code of conduct for businesses to follow worldwide.
 These guidelines are meant to promote safe and trustworthy AI and help hold businesses accountable for what they develop.